denniseik/azure-docs/articles/machine-learning/team-data-science-process/lifecycle-business-understanding.md

 There are two main tasks addressed in this stage:

    * **Define objectives**: Work with your customer and other stakeholders to understand and identify the business problems.
 Formulate questions that define the business goals that the data science techniques can target.
+   * **Define key business metrics**: Define key business metrics and KPIs to determine the success of the project.
    * **Identify data sources**: Find the relevant data that helps you answer the questions that define the objectives of the project.

 ### Define objectives